 Sixth Form students have the opportunity to be mentors for younger students.
 The first year of secondary school is very important for the successful transition of students into Year 7.
-Sixth Form students are trained to be mentors to support students during this time and make their transition as smooth as possible.
+Sixth Form students are trained to be mentors to support students during this time to make their transition as smooth as possible.

-Sixth Form Reading Group
+Sixth Form Learning Mentor